 We rely heavily upon information systems and other technology to conduct and manage our business and deliver a very large portion of our services to members on an automated basis.
 Our operations rely on the secure processing, storage and transmission of confidential and other information in computer systems and networks.
 Computer systems, software and networks can be vulnerable to failures and interruptions, including "cyberattacks" (e.g., breaches, unauthorized access, misuse, computer viruses or other malicious code and other events) that could jeopardize the confidentiality or integrity of information, or otherwise cause interruptions or malfunctions in operations.
 Over time, cyberattacks have become more frequent, sophisticated, and increasingly difficult to detect or prevent.
 During periods of geopolitical conflict, the threat of cyberattacks may increase.
-To the extent that we experience a failure or interruption in any of our information systems or other technology, we may be unable to conduct and manage our business effectively, including, without limitation, our hedging and advances activities.
+To the extent that we experience a failure or interruption in any of our information, our hedging and advances activities.
 We can make no assurance that we will be able to prevent or timely and adequately address any such failure or interruption.
 Any failure or interruption could significantly harm our customer relations, reputation, risk management, and profitability, which could negatively affect our financial condition and results of operations.